jaebeom-kim/Metabuli-ICTV-challenge/README.md

 Please cite: [Kim J, Steinegger M. Metabuli: sensitive and specific metagenomic classification via joint analysis of amino acid and DNA.
 Nature Methods (2024).](https://doi.org/10.1038/s41592-024-02273-y)

+## Installation
+Please refer to the [Metabuli repository](https://github.com/steineggerlab/Metabuli) to install the software.
+Pre-built binaries and bioconda packages are available.
+You don't need any other dependencies if you use a [pre-built database](https://hulk.mmseqs.com/jaebeom/vmr39.4/) to reproduce the results.

+---

+We also provide [Metabuli App](http://github.com/steineggerlab/Metabuli-App) for user-friendly graphical interface to run the taxonomic classification and result visualization.
+But it is not used for this challenge.

 ## Database preparation
 You can download the database used for this challenge [here](https://hulk.mmseqs.com/jaebeom/vmr39.4/).
 It was built using genbank genomes and MSL39.4 taxonomy.

 Please follow the instructions below if you want to build your own database.
+In this case, you need to install `csvtk` and `taxonkit` to prepare the ICTV taxonomy dump files.

 ### 1. Download genbank genomes
 ```bash